NoiRC256/unity-mmd-utils/README.md

 Some scripts to assist MMD-style video creation in Unity.

 ## CameraController
-Updates FoV of all child cameras depending on distance to Bg, useful for creating a "3D" feel when using video backgrounds playing on a flat surface.
+Updates FoV of all child cameras depending on distance to target, useful for creating a "3D" feel when using video backgrounds playing on a flat surface.

 Also works with Cinemachine.
 ### Usage